 1921 – Two attacks on British soldiers at Merrion Square and Camden Street, Dublin by the 3rd Battalion Dublin Brigade.

 1933 – 2RN is superseded by Radio Athlone.

 1949 – Birth of playwright, screenwriter, film director, and film producer, Jim Sheridan, in Dublin.
-In the few years from 1989 to 1993, Sheridan made three acclaimed films set in Ireland (My Left Foot, The Field, and In the Name of the Father) that between them received a remarkable 13 Academy Award nominations.
+In the few years from 1989 to 1993, Sheridan made three acclaimed films set in Ireland (My Left Foot, The Field, and In the Name of the Father) that between them received 13 Academy Award nominations.
 Sheridan has personally received six Academy Award nominations.
 In addition to the above-mentioned films, he is also known for the films The Boxer and In America.

 1951 – Birth of Margo (born Margaret Catherine O’Donnell in Co Donegal), an Irish singer.
 She rose to prominence during the 1960s in the Irish country music scene and has had a successful career since.